Victoria Martens' mother is final trial witness

 Both Aarons and Staley referenced DNA evidence — much had been cleaned off Victoria's body and was too small to determine more than whether it was from a male or female — to prove whether or not he was guilty of tampering with evidence.
 The tampering charges stem from the dismemberment of Victoria's body and attempts to conceal the crime.

-Aarons said there was no way Gonzales could have know that by letting his cousin stay with them, things would have ended up the way they did.
+Aarons said there was no way Gonzales could have known that by letting his cousin stay with them, things would have ended up the way they did.

 "We knew she was just out of prison, so you might think she might be dishonest, slip into her old ways.
 Maybe there is violence if you confront her about what she was doing," Aarons said.
 "But what is not foreseeable is murder or dismembering limbs or removing organs or getting attacked with an iron or burning Victoria's body or being blamed by Jessica.
 Those things were not at all foreseeable."